stephenanayashilliard/Stock-Analysis/README.md

 The final project did provide the automated analysis the client requested.
 However, when you compare the original programing to the refactored program, the process the refactored report for 2017 was actually slight over 7 seconds slower than the original program.
 Only the refractored 2018 report showed any increase in efficiency.

 ### Advantages and Disadvantages of Refactoring Code
+Refactoring code as several potential advantages including the ease at which one can read the code as well as the ability to make faster changes within the code if needed.
+There are also disadvantages when refactoring such as running the risk of introducing bugs into the original coding.
+This is especially dangerous if one is under a deadline and does not have the critical time to test the refractured programming.

 ### Comparison of the Advantages and Disadvantages between the Original and Refactored VBA Script.
+In the case of my "green_stocks" and the refractured programing, although the refractured program is much easier to read from a programing stance, the running time saved was not worth the extra time put into refracturing as well as the risk of destablelizing stable code.
+In conclusion, refracting makes sense when the amount of data that needs to be analysed is vast;  you need to have the ability to make quick changes to the program in the future; and/or the code needs to be more easily understood.